DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbongallery-class.md

 ### <a name="return-value"></a>Valor de retorno

-TRUE se a paleta é exibida como um botão de menu suspenso; FALSE se a paleta é exibida diretamente na faixa de opções.
+TRUE se a paleta for exibida como um botão de menu suspenso; FALSE se a paleta for exibida diretamente na faixa de faixas.

 ### <a name="remarks"></a>Comentários